 The Bogota can also be effectively used with the rocking technique.
 This technique is demonstrated with our next pick – the City Rake!

-The City rake gets it’s names from it’s resemblance to a city skyline and has a very similar profile to that of the bitting of a key.
-Other common names for this rake are the “L Rake” or the “Long Ripple.”
+The City rake gets it’s named from its resemblance to a city skyline and has a very similar profile to that of the bitting of a key.
+Other common names for this rake are the "L Rake" or the "Long Ripple."